arciisine/vscode-chronicler/README.md

 <h1>
   <sub><img src="https://github.com/arciisine/vscode-chronicler/raw/master/images/logo.png" height="40"></sub>
-  VSCode Chronicler
+  VS Code Chronicler
 </h1>

-Chronicler is a cross-platform visual studio code plugin for recording sessions within vscode.
+Chronicler is a cross-platform plugin for recording screens (windows) within VS Code.
 The application relies upon [FFmpeg](https://www.ffmpeg.org/) as the base for recording.
 The primary functionality of the plugin is to start and stop recording.
 The status bar contains an item that will provide you the current state of the recording process, and is an actionable element for starting/stopping a recording.

 ![Screen Capture in Action](./images/screencast-small.gif)